geekfeiw/geekfeiw.github.io/index.md

 ## News

-:boom: Our paper, WiPIN: Operation-free Passive Person Identification Using Wi-Fi Signals, accepted by [Globecom 2019](https://globecom2019.ieee-globecom.org/), a lagship conference of the IEEE Communications Society.
+:boom: Our paper, WiPIN: Operation-free Passive Person Identification Using Wi-Fi Signals, accepted by [Globecom 2019](https://globecom2019.ieee-globecom.org/), a flagship conference of the IEEE Communications Society.

 Our paper, [Joint Activity Recognition and Indoor Localization with WiFi Fingerprints](https://arxiv.org/abs/1904.04964), accepted to be published in [IEEE Access](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6287639), June 13, 2019.